manishas/scylla/readme.md

 Scylla
 ======
+Scylla - Keeping Mariners on their toes for 10,000 years

-A tool for snatching snapshots of urls... specifically, reports.
+A tool for managing snapshots of urls... specifically, reports.